Giving Back To Our Community

 We were looking for a new way to give back in late October 2015 and decided that we would become a drop-off location for Toys for Tots and promote this worthy cause to our customers, vendors and social media followers.
 Toys for Tots is a non-profit charity that provides toys each Christmas to less fortunate children.

 We hoped to collect 20-30 toys and buy some ourselves.
 Our customers, vendors and neighbors really came through by donating over 150 toys.
 We were so gratified that complete strangers came by to donate toys because they heard about it on social media and didn&t even know about Tiles Unlimited.
 The experience was amazing and we are looking forward to doing this every year.
+As of December 2017, we have collected well over 600 toys for children in need.

 Read more about our Toys for Tots initiative by clicking here.